WasmEdge/WasmEdge/docs/book/en/src/embed/go/ref.md

     // Developers should __NOT__ call the `(*FunctionType).Release` function of the returned object.
     ```

+4. Get the active module

+    After the WASM module instantiation, an anonymous module is instantiated and owned by the `VM` object.
+    Developers may need to retrieve it to get the instances beyond the module.
+    Then developers can use the `(*VM).GetActiveModule()` API to get that anonymous module instance.
+    Please refer to the [Module instance](#instances) for the details about the module instance APIs.

+    ```go
+    // Assume that a WASM module is instantiated in `vm` which is a `wasmedge.VM` object. mod := vm.GetActiveModule()
+    // If there's no WASM module instantiated, this API will return `nil`.
+    // Developers should __NOT__ call the `(*Module).Release` function of the returned module instance.
+    ```

 ## WasmEdge Runtime

 In this partition, we will introduce the objects of WasmEdge runtime manually.